opensanctions/opensanctions/README.md

 repository of sanctions data, politically exposed persons, and other entities of interest.

+The scrapers are executed using [memorious](https://github.com/alephdata/memorious), a scraping framework.

 OpenSanctions.org is generated using Jekyll, and hosted on GitHub pages.
 Please feel free to submit pull requests for any suggested improvements.